Practical thought #3

 Revisiting the Millionaire Dream

-Let’s say I set the millionaire goal again….
-And maybe I will.
-This time, I’d create a structured process, like:
+Let’s say I set that millionaire goal again (and maybe I will).
+This time, I’d create a structured process, perhaps something like this:

-Potentially add a supplementary income stream (not required).
+3. Potentially add a supplementary income stream to accelerate progress (optional but helpful).

-With these steps, I could calculate exactly how many years it’ll take to reach a million and adjust my process accordingly if I wanted to reach it sooner.
-I can then compound that into more if that was my goal.
-If I stick to the process, I will get there.
+With these steps, I could calculate approximately how many years it might take to reach a million dollars and adjust my process if I wanted to reach it sooner.
+Then, I could potentially aim to compound that further.
+The point is, if I define the process and stick to it, achieving the goal becomes primarily a matter of time and discipline.

 Your Dreams Need a Blueprint

-What’s your dream?
-More importantly, what’s your process to achieve your dream?
+So, ask yourself: What’s your dream?
+And more importantly, what’s your process to make it real?